 - Before the Commit Queue, the overhead of manually triggered proper tests on all the important configuration was becoming increasingly cumbersome.
 This could be automated and was done.
 This helped sustain 200 commits/day.

-But these are not sufficient to scale the team velocity at over 200 commits per day.
+But these are not sufficient to scale the team velocity at hundreds of commits per day.
 Big design flaws remain in the way the team is working.
 In particular, to scale the Chromium team productivity, significant changes in the infrastructure need to happen.
 In particular, the latency of the testing across platforms need to be drastically reduced.
 That requires getting the test result in O(1) time, independent of:

 To achieve this, sharding a test must be a constant cost.
 This is what the Swarming integration is about.

 Using Swarming works around Buildbot's limitations and permits sharding automatically and in an unlimited way.
 For example, it permits sharding the test cases on a large smoke test across multiple bots to reduce the latency of running it.
 Buildbot on the other hand requires manual configuration to shard the tests and is not very efficient at large scale.